EDJNet/tidywikidatar/README.md

 #> [1] "Philadelphia"
 ```

-Alright, I know Philadelphia, but if it was a smaller place, perhaps I’d
+Alright, I know where Philadelphia, but if it was a smaller place,
-need to ask in which country it is located.
-So I would ask for the
+perhaps I’d need to ask in which country it is located.
+So I would ask
-correspondent property, P17.
+for the correspondent property, P17.

 ``` r
 tw_get_property(id = "Q1345", p = "P17")
 #> [1] "Q30"
 ```

 Oh, no, another Wikidata id\!
+That’s the way it works… let’s ask for its
+label:

 ``` r
 tw_get_label(id = "Q30")